Cascade Model of Relational Dissolution: Flooding

 Flooding occurs when strong negative emotions are present within exchanges between individuals.
 It causes individuals to feel overwhelmed and can lead to destructive communication such as name calling and criticism.
 Oftentimes, individuals express that their partner's negative emotions come out of nowhere and therefore they will do what they feel is necessary to retreat from the negativity.

 Individuals may begin to adopt behaviors that discourage effective communication such as becoming defensive and generating negative qualities for their partner's behavior.
 Further, marital satisfaction has been shown to decrease over time as couples are more aroused during conflict.
 This in turn causes a destructive loop of higher frequencies of flooding as well as an increase in self-isolation and destructive communication patterns.

 To combat flooding, couples could try to take breaks during conflict.
 Doing this has proved to reduce heart rates, which in turn, reduces negative behaviors.
 Another way to reduce flooding is to resolve conflicts through text-based or voice communication instead of face to face.
 This may allow individuals to regulate their emotions with more control.

 Gottman method couples therapy

-Homosexual couples

-Research from 2017 indicates that, while the study of the Gottman Method's application to homosexual couples is relatively new, most same-sex couples are not inherently different from their heterosexual counterparts.
-Garanzini, et al.'s research indicated that the length of treatment for homosexual couples was not statistically different from the comparable national averages for heterosexual couples.
-There was a significant increase in effect noted, which can be attributed to the idea that "same-sex couples generally function better than heterosexual couples due to smaller gender-role and inequality."
-This is due to more equality within homosexual relationships, as equality of support plays a larger role within same-sex relationships than heterosexual relationships.
-It is also noted that the Gottman Model of Therapy created a better platform for the discussion of relationship equality preferences.
-Studies have shown that homosexual partners tend to share similar communication styles and opinions about gender roles.
-Further, they are more positive when engaging in disagreements, which fosters the ability to talk about equality preferences within their relationships.
+Research into Gottman method couples therapy has been of poor quality and is insufficient to consider the therapy as evidence-based, despite its popularity.